Last updated on January 3, 2025

 No matter how much the praetors of New Phyrexia tried to emulate the glory of the Father of Machines, it’s honestly impossible for any MTG villain to be a more iconic leader to Phyrexia than Yawgmoth himself.
 One thing that the original Phyrexia really exploited was death, both of their enemies and their own.

-Yawgmoth, Thran Physician makes for an incredible aristocrats commander.
-Its first ability is simply ridiculous: for the meager cost of a single life point you get a sac outlet, a way to place -1/-1 counters on other creatures, and card draw.
+Yawgmoth, Thran Physician, one of the best mono-black commanders, makes for an incredible aristocrats commander.
+This black cleric‘s first ability is simply ridiculous: For the meager cost of a single life point you get a sac outlet, a way to place -1/-1 counters on other creatures, and card draw.

 This ability can be exploited in tons of ways, including several ways to go into an infinite combo, all of which make use of the aristocrats archetype’s main characteristics.

-Korvold, Fae-Cursed King has two very simple things in its favor: being in Jund colors gives it access to lots of great cards that pair amazingly with it, and its second ability triggers whenever you sacrifice any other permanent.
-Treasures, Foods, and any other token that you sacrifice to activate also make Korvold, Fae-Cursed King stronger.
+Korvold, Fae-Cursed King has two very simple things in its favor: As one of the best Jund commanders, its color identity provides access to lots of great cards that pair amazingly with it, and its second ability triggers whenever you sacrifice any other permanent.
+Treasures, Foods, and any other token that you sacrifice to activate also makes Korvold, Fae-Cursed King stronger.

 #2.
 Meren of Clan Nel Toth